-Co-Hosts Chloë Raines '23 and Nick Sibiryakov '25 explore diverse perspectives on sustainability at Bowdoin and beyond in Fall 2022.
+Co-Hosts Chloë Raines '23 and Nick Sibiryakov '25 explore diverse perspectives on sustainability at Bowdoin and beyond throughout 2022-2023.

 Welcome to Episode II of Season 7, where we sit down with Professor Ashley Shaw, PhD, to discuss eco-anxiety, eco-anger, and other emotions when thinking about sustainability and climate change.